Main Policy Content

 - Electronic reserves is an extension of traditional print-based library services and will be provided in a manner that respects fair use rights, the rights of copyright holders, and current copyright law.

-- Students will not be charged for access to reserve materials.
-The charge for copies made by students will be limited to the cost of reproduction.
+- Students will not be charged by the library for access to reserve materials.

 Copyright and Streaming Audio:

 In addition to a variety of licensed digital audio content, the Music and Media Center offers a service to reproduce audio recordings in digital streaming format for course reserve.
-This service is provided in accordance with the Statement on the Digital Transmission of Electronic Reserves issued by the Music Library Association.
 Authentication via IP address and University ID and password is required for access to audio reserve files.

 Other Policies in this manual should also be referenced especially the following: